Pinecone Christmas Tree

 Instead of store-bought trimmings, dress your tree with what it might have worn outside: pinecones.
 With their natural beauty, they deserve to accompany a tree indoors, too.

-For garlands and ornaments, which appear on this potted tree, use a variety of pinecones in different shapes and sizes, as well as miniature glass Christmas balls and beads strung along with them.
+For garlands and ornaments (like the picture-frame ornaments shown below), which appear on this potted tree, use a variety of pinecones in different shapes and sizes, as well as miniature glass Christmas balls and beads strung along with them.

 - Craft glue

 - Fine glitter

 To glitter pinecones for these projects, if desired, brush craft glue over tips of scales.
 Then, working over a bowl, spoon fine glitter over scales.
 Let dry completely.